Last updated 23rd August, 2023

-So, check it out below!
+So, check out our guide on kitchen work surfaces below!

 This article is all about replacement kitchen worktops and how much should you expect to pay a joiner or kitchen fitter to remove the old worktops and replace them with new ones.